 The controller tags for the module are pre-programmed into the Add-On Instruction Import Rung ladder logic.
-After you import the Add-On Instruction, you can find the controller tags in the Controller Tags subfolder, located in the Controller folder in the Controller Organizer pane of the main RSLogix 5000 window.
+You can find them in the Controller Tags subfolder, located in the Controller folder in the Controller Organizer pane of the main RSLogix 5000 window.

 This controller tag structure is arranged as a tree structure.
 Individual controller tags are found at the lowest level of the tree structure.
 Each individual controller tag is defined to hold data of a specific type, such as integer or floating-point data.
-Controller tag structures are declared with user-defined data types (UDTs), which are collections of data types.
+Controller tag structures are declared with user-defined data types, which are collections of data types.

-5.1.1 MVI69E-MBTCP Controller Tags
+5.1.1 MVI69L-MBTCP Controller Tags